-Note You can call the DescribeInstanceTypes operation to query instance families and check the NvmeSupport response parameter to determine whether the instance family supports NVMe.
+Note You can call the DescribeInstanceTypes operation to query instance families and check the NvmeSupport response parameter to determine whether an instance family supports NVMe.

-Note Only some public Linux and Windows images support the NVMe driver.
+Note Only specific Linux and Windows public images support the NVMe driver.

 NVMe is provided free of charge.
 You are charged for resources that support NVMe based on their individual billing methods.
-For more information about the billing of ECS resources, see Overview.
+For more information about the billing of ECS resources, see Billing overview.

 The following table describes the operations that you can perform on NVMe disks.

 |Create an ECS instance that supports NVMe||When you create an ECS instance that supports NVMe, you can create ESSDs along with the instance.
 These ESSDs are NVMe disks.||Create an instance by using the wizard|

 |Enable the multi-attach feature for an NVMe disk||When you separately create an ESSD, you can enable the multi-attach feature and attach the ESSD to multiple ECS instances that support NVMe.||Enable multi-attach|

 |Partition and format an NVMe disk||NVMe disks created along with instances can be partitioned and formatted.